 Summing Up

-We hope that we’ve put your mind at ease regarding the safety of lamb meal.
-It is a common ingredient in dog foods and is often used in foods for pups with sensitive skin.
-Ultimately, what ingredients you are looking for in your dog’s dinner comes down to personal preference.
+We hope we’ve put your mind at ease regarding the safety of lamb meal.
+It is a common ingredient in dog foods and is often used in foods for dogs with sensitive skin.
+It comes down to personal preference at the end of the day as to what ingredients you are looking for in your dog’s dinner.

 Featured Image Credit: ThamKC, Shutterstock